 Students bringing mobile phones and iPods must turn them off when entering school.
-They must be kept in schools bags or handed to the teacher for safe keeping.
+They must be handed to the teacher for safe keeping.
 It is preferable that these valuables don't come to school as we accept no responsibility for the replacement of lost or stolen personal items.
 The use of personal portable electronic devices to take images, video recordings or audio recordings is not permitted during office hours (8:25am-4pm Monday-Friday).